openmrs/openmrs-core/liquibase/README.md

 * `openmrs-core/api/src/main/resources`

-**Since** the introduction of snapshots, the respective change log files are no longer stored in the resource folder but in the following subfolders:
+**Since** the introduction of snapshots, the respective change log files are no longer stored in `openmrs-core/api/src/main/resources` but in the following subfolders:

 *  `openmrs-core/api/src/main/resources/org/openmrs/liquibase/snapshots` contains all Liquibase snapshot files.